 Rooibos isn’t your average tea.
 Hailing from a very specific region in South Africa, it was popularized in the 1930s and is now a well-loved herbal tea all around the world.
-It also happens to be an UTZ crop since 2010.
-Today, we share everything you need to know about this unique tea, from how it is grown to the environmental and social challenges UTZ is tackling with its Rooibos program.
+It also happens to be part of the UTZ program since 2010.
+Today, we share everything you need to know about this unique tea, from how it is grown to the environmental and social challenges we are tackling with the UTZ Rooibos program.

 Where is Rooibos produced?

 Rooibos, also known as ‘redbush’ or ‘African red tea’, is indigenous to the Cederberg region, north-west of Cape Town, South Africa.
 This is the only place where the plant grows naturally.
 With its coarse and acidic soils, hot and dry summers and a winter rainfall between 200 mm and 700 mm per year, it is the perfect climate for the plant.

 The plant resembles a grassy bush, with green leaves and yellow flowers.
 The distinctive red color of the tea comes from fermentation outside in the sun during processing.
 Locals in this area have been brewing tea from the leaves of the Rooibos bush for centuries.

 Rooibos seeds are collected from the soils of mature Rooibos fields and planted between February and March of each year.
 After 18 months, the Rooibos plant reaches maturity and is ready to be pruned for the first time.
 Harvest occurs once a year thereafter in the summer months, from January to April.